bsmithyman/gitdemo/gitdemo.md

 ## Introduction

-Git is a [revision control system](http://en.wikipedia.org/wiki/Revision_control) that makes it possible to keep track of changes to text files and share those changes with others.
+Git is a [revision control system](http://en.wikipedia.org/wiki/Revision_control) that makes it possible to keep track of changes to text files^[NB: Git can also keep track of binary files, but the storage and versioning of binary files is less efficient, since each update stores a new copy of the file.] and share those changes with others.
 This sort of system is most commonly used in software development.

 ## Step-by-step guide